About State Supported Living Centers

 Emergency

-An emergency admission is temporary care for someone who has an urgent need for services.
-This can last for up to 12 months.
+An emergency admission is temporary care for someone who has a time limited need for treatment through an SSLC.
+This can last for up to 12 months with anticipated return to community living.
 An emergency admission is considered voluntary and requires the consent of the proposed resident, if he or she is capable of giving legally adequate consent; the guardian of an adult who can't give consent; or the parent of a minor.

 Services